 Books and monographs are the main hardcopy printed information sources that library collections provide to chemists at present.
-Journals and data collections, however, have a paradigm shift in the past 20 years, becoming exclusively electronic access capable.
-Much of what was done manually 30 years ago is now preferred to be done electronically, as more chemical databases and literature are digitized and made available via the Internet.
-Even if what you want is not available to you at your institution, there is a loaner program that is worldwide.
-You still need to know how to use the library for books (this is actually becoming more and more obsolete), but primary chemistry research information from journals now is available from the Internet in most cases.
-Even journal articles that are 100 years old have been digitized!!
+Journals and data collections, however, have changed hugely in the past 10-15 years, becoming largely electronic access capable.
+Much of what was done manually ten years ago can now be done electronically, as more chemical databases and literature are digitized and made available via the WWW.
+You still need to know how to use the library for books, but primary chemistry research information from journals now is available from the WWW in many, many cases.

 This exercise is a small example of how to search the literature.
 You must gain more expertise in this area as you do research.
 Electronic searches can change very rapidly so it is worth using electronic search methods frequently, to keep up with the latest methods.
 It is always worth checking a subject of interest or need to you, by doing a quick literature check.
-The Integrated Sciences and Engineering Library (ISEL) in the Lederle Lowrise Building (2nd floor) and the Chemistry Resource Center in the Integrated Sciences Building (ISB) have all the software interfaces you need to for an expansive literature search.
-Also, some sources (such as Web of Science) can be accessed from any computer on the UMass-Amherst campus, without special interface software.
+The Integrated Sciences and Engineering Library (ISEL) in the Lederle Lowrise Building (2nd floor) and the Chemistry Resource Center in the Integrated Sciences Building (ISB) have all the software interfaces you need to do good literature searches.
+Also, some sources (such as Web of Science) can be accessed from any computer registered for us on the UMass-Amherst campus, without special interface software.
 Also, research groups in the Chemistry Department have these software resources, so be sure to use them when you join a research group.